cstrap/monaco-font/README.md

 monaco-font
 ======

-Install Monaco Font on Ubuntu
+Install Monaco Font on Linux distro

 Inspired by http://jorrel.blogspot.it/2007/11/monaco-on-ubuntu.html